-Just as Middlebury pioneered the field of environmental studies, the Monterey Institute's MA in International Environmental Policy program prepares the next generation of leaders in governments, international organizations, and private businesses.
+Just as Middlebury pioneered the field of environmental studies, the Middlebury Institute of International Studies at Monterey (MIIS)'s MA in International Environmental Policy program prepares the next generation of leaders in governments, international organizations, and private businesses.
 We create courses that address the latest international trends and practice what we preach through the sustainable campus movement.
 You will have the opportunity to pursue one of three specializations: Energy and Climate Change, Business, Sustainability, and Development; and Natural Resource Policy and Management.

 Requirements for Admission